jippi/jippi.github.io/_posts/2008-01-02-cakephp-12-beta-released.markdown

 title: CakePHP 1.2 beta has been released
 author: Christian Winther
 layout: post
-categories:
+tags:
-  - Cakephp
+  - CakePHP
 ---
-Finally it happened !

-**CakePHP 1.2 beta** has been released.
+Finally it happened ! **CakePHP 1.2 beta** has been released.

 Some of the new stuff includes: